twofingerrightclick/svdoever.github.io/src/pages/sitecore_jss_typescript_node.md

 Execute `npm start` and voila, the site is running on `http://localhost:3000`, completely separate from the Sitecore server.

 Note that the `.vscode` folder contains a `launch.json` configured to debug the Node code in Visual Studio Code.

+The complete example can be found at https://github.com/macaw-interactive/hello-jss-sitecore-node.